fluxcd/website/content/en/flux/releases/procedure.md

 8. Add the `backport/v2.2.x` label to `.github/labels.yaml` and create a pull request against `main`.

+9. Fork a branch in the `github.com/fluxcd/pkg` repository called `flux/v2.2.x` from the `main` branch.
+   This branch will be used to backport any changes to the `pkg` repository that need to be included in patch releases for the `v2.2` minor release.

 ##### Distribution: minor release website

 The website at [fluxcd.io](https://fluxcd.io) always reflects the latest Flux minor version.
 Each Flux minor release is